valkey-io/valkey-doc/commands/cluster-getkeysinslot.md

 of this API to batch-processing keys.

 The main usage of this command is during rehashing of cluster slots from one node to another.
-The way the rehashing is performed is exposed in the Redis Cluster specification, or in a more simple to digest form, as an appendix of the `CLUSTER SETSLOT` command documentation.
+The way the rehashing is performed is exposed in the Valkey Cluster specification, or in a more simple to digest form, as an appendix of the `CLUSTER SETSLOT` command documentation.